By. A. DiNardo

 ROME-RUTHENIA 28 March 2024 (NRom)

 In an era where the fabric of faith seems continually under siege, the Bishop of Rome-Ruthenia's letter to the clergy of the United Roman-Ruthenian Church, as well as to churches in communion around the globe, serves as both a beacon of hope and a call to spiritual arms.
-Issued on Holy Thursday, a day that commemorates the institution of the Holy Eucharist, the letter from His Holiness Bishop Rutherford I is a poignant reminder of the challenges and responsibilities that lie ahead for the Christian community, particularly the orthodox and catholic faithful.
+Issued on Holy Thursday, a day that commemorates the institution of the Holy Eucharist, the letter from His Apostolic Highness Bishop Rutherford I is a poignant reminder of the challenges and responsibilities that lie ahead for the Christian community, particularly the orthodox and catholic faithful.

 The text of the letter follows: